top of page

 I am a qualified humanistic therapist providing counselling (short-term) and psychotherapy (longer-term) for individuals over the age of 18.
 I am an Accredited member of the British Association for Counselling and Psychotherapy (BACP).

-I was previously a mental health researcher exploring how we know whether people benefit from therapy, the stories people tell about their lives, and the Recovery Approach.
-I have delivered psycho-educational groups on "shame", supported older people in their homes, and worked with people with a wide range of diagnoses, including eating disorders, borderline personality disorder, depression, anxiety, and psychosis.
+I graduated with a Masters in Experimental Psychology in 2014 and a Postgraduate Diploma in Humanistic Psychotherapeutic Counselling in 2019.
+I was a psychology research assistant at King's College London and the NHS, exploring the Recovery Approach and a digital therapy for psychosis.
+I have delivered psycho-educational groups on shame, supported older people in their homes, and worked with people with a wide range of diagnoses, including eating disorders, borderline personality disorder, depression, anxiety, and psychosis.

-My pronouns are he/him and I identify as part of the Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ+) community.
-I have worked as a therapist with clients from the LGBTQ+ community for many years.
-I have a fierce passion for celebrating gender, sexual, and relationship diversity (GSRD) and provide a safe space to explore these aspects of identity.
+My pronouns are he/him, I identify as part of the LGBTQ+ community, and I have worked with clients from this community for many years.
+I have a passion for celebrating gender, sexual, and relationship diversity (GSRD) and provide a safe space to explore these aspects of identity.

 I am a founding member of Rampion Counselling & Psychotherapy, a collective of LGBTQ-affirmative therapists in Brighton: www.rampioncounselling.org.uk

-I am a fully insured, Accredited member of the BACP and belong to the BACP Register, a register of therapists approved by the Professional Standards Authority of Health and Social Care.
+I am a fully insured and belong to the BACP Register, a register of therapists approved by the Professional Standards Authority of Health and Social Care.
 I attend regular supervision to maintain my professional development and adherence to ethical and professional standards, and have an on-going commitment to continuous professional development.
-I take your privacy and safety very seriously, and collect, store and process personal data in line with the General Data Protection Regulation (GDPR) 2018.
+I take your privacy seriously and I collect, store and process personal data in line with current UK GDPR laws.

 QUALIFICATIONS